University of New England College of Osteopathic Medicine

 - Supplemental application required?
 Yes

 - Earliest supplemental application submission date: 5/3/2018

 Supplemental Application questions for the 2018-2019 cycle are embedded in the AACOMAS application and all applicants must fill out these questions at time of submission of the primary application.

 - Waiver conditions:

 - Supplemental application sent to the following prospective students:

 Supplemental questions are part of the AACOMAS application and must be completed at the time of submission.
-Applicants meeting minimum requirements will be offered a chance to pay the supplemental application fee and move forward in the process.
+Qualified applicants will be invited to submit the supplemental application payment and move forward in the process.